 “Primary Investment” means an investment (including in the form of debt) in an Equity Final Recipient resulting in financing flowing directly or indirectly into the Equity Final Recipient during the duration of the Equity Final Recipient Transaction.
 For the avoidance of doubt, it includes buy outs or replacement capital not intended for asset stripping made in connection with a flow of financing by the Equity Intermediary to the Equity Final Recipient.

-“Secondary Sale” means the sale by the Implementing Partner of an existing EU Investment into an Equity Intermediary or of a portfolio of EU Investments into Equity Intermediaries pursuant to Article 13 of Annex I.
+“Secondary Sale” means the sale, liquidation or otherwise disposal by the Implementing Partner of an existing EU Investment into an Equity Intermediary or of a portfolio of EU Investments into Equity Intermediaries pursuant to Article 13 of Annex I.

-“Target Equity Final Recipients” means Eligible Equity Final Recipients with respect to an Equity Product that are active in any of the policy objectives under that Financial Product, as listed in accordance with the relevant Product Schedule.
+“Target Equity Final Recipients” means Eligible Equity Final Recipients with respect to an Equity Product that are active in any of the policy objectives under that Financial Product, as set out in the relevant Product Schedule.

 “Third Party Benchmark